 \section{Introduction}

-Partial differential equations (PDE) provide a unifying mathematical description of a wide range of natural and engineered systems.
+Partial differential equations (PDEs) provide a unifying mathematical description of a wide range of natural and engineered systems.
 However, their solution often demands significant computational resources, especially in high-dimensional or finely discretized settings \cite{evans2022partial}.
-Quantum computing \cite{FEYNMAN} offers the potential to solve certain problems more efficiently than classical computers, and has attracted growing interest for accelerating PDE-based computations \cite{laughlin2000theory}, with applications emerging in physics \cite{costa2019quantum,gaitan2020finding}, engineering \cite{jin2023time,linden2022quantum,sato2024hamiltonian}, and finance \cite{stamatopoulos2020option,gonzalez2023efficient}.
+Quantum computing \cite{FEYNMAN} has the potential to solve certain problems more efficiently than classical computers.
+Recently, it has attracted growing interest for accelerating computations involving partial differential equations (PDEs) \cite{laughlin2000theory}, with applications emerging in physics \cite{costa2019quantum,gaitan2020finding}, engineering \cite{jin2023time,linden2022quantum,sato2024hamiltonian}, and finance \cite{stamatopoulos2020option,gonzalez2023efficient}.

 These developments highlight a more general issue in quantum algorithm design: how to account for the cost of representing problem structure.
 Many quantum algorithms rely heavily on quantum oracles or block-encoding techniques to encode the structure of the computational problem.
 While these approaches estimate complexity in terms of queries to the oracle or block-encoding, such measures may fail to accurately capture the practical computational advantage.
 In reality, the runtime of these algorithms may be dominated by the inefficiencies involved in constructing these oracles and block-encodings.
-Algorithms such as Grover's search \cite{grover}, quantum phase estimation \cite{nielsen2002quantum}, and the quantum linear systems algorithm (HHL) \cite{hhl}, quantum random walks \cite{berry2015hamiltonian}, and thermal state preparation \cite{rall2023thermal} rely on these constructions.
-Thus, assessing quantum algorithm efficiency requires analyzing actual runtime, not just oracle or query complexity.
-This helps avoid hidden costs from inefficient oracle or block-encoding constructions and gives a more realistic measure of performance.
+Algorithms such as Grover’s search \cite{grover}, quantum phase estimation \cite{nielsen2002quantum}, the quantum linear systems algorithm (HHL) \cite{hhl}, quantum random walks \cite{berry2015hamiltonian}, and thermal state preparation \cite{rall2023thermal} rely on these constructions.
+Thus, assessing quantum algorithm efficiency requires analyzing the actual runtime, not just oracle or query complexity.
+This avoids hidden costs arising from inefficient oracle or block-encoding constructions and provides a more realistic measure of performance.